Una Healy: 2014–2017: The Voice of Ireland and The Waiting Game

 It was reported in early 2016 that Healy had recorded a track with Nashville star Sam Palladio.
 It was also announced that she had been working with Sacha Skarbek, Amy Wadge and Ben Earle from country music duo The Shires.
 Healy later performed "Perfect" with Kelly Mongan on the second series of The Voice of Ireland.
 In 2014, Reebok announced that they were teaming up with Healy to launch a Women's Fitness Collection.
 When performing on the second series of The Voice of Ireland, Healy impressed producers and fans.
 This led to Healy being asked to become a judge on the fourth series of the show starting in January 2015, alongside Kian Egan, Bressie and Rachel Stevens.
 In April 2016, Healy revealed her album would be influenced by country and indie-inspired music, and "Staring At the Moon", the song she wrote for her daughter would be performed live on the semi-final of The Voice of Ireland.
 Healy was the winning judge on the fourth series of The Voice of Ireland when the act she mentored, Patrick James, won the show.
 Healy returned to The Voice of Ireland to judge the fifth series of the show.
 Nigel Connell was the last member of Team Una to be in the competition where he placed third.
 In August 2016, Healy confirmed she had signed a solo deal with Decca, with the intention of releasing a solo album in 2016.
 However, In October 2016, Healy announced that her debut album would not be realised until 2017.
 In late 2016, Healy announced the record to be titled The Waiting Game.
 Healy said that album's title came from waiting to record her own solo record since she was eight years old.
 She also revealed that she co-wrote the full album and it was nice to get back to her "roots" of songwriting.
 Healy released the lead single from her debut album, "Stay My Love", in January 2017.
 The single was a collaboration with Sam Palladio, which had been reported previously.
 The music video for the song was directed by Urban Strom.
 Healy also took part in the "Forever Country Covers Series", which celebrated the 50th anniversary of the Country Music Association Awards.
 She performed "Forever and Ever, Amen", originally a hit for CMA winner Randy Travis.
 The Waiting Game was released in February 2017.
 She performed at Europe's largest country music festival, C2C: Country to Country, in both 2017 and 2018, opening for country legend Reba McEntire in Dublin on 12 March.
-In January 2018, Una participated in And They're Off! in aid of Sport Relief.
+In January 2018, Healy participated in And They're Off! in aid of Sport Relief.